rmwtaylor22/brackets-server/README.md

 -----------------------------

 # How to begin program
-The "mern" project folder has the two sub-folders of "client" and "server".
-To start the client, navigate to the folder and run `npm start`.
-To start the server, navigate to the server and run 'node server.js`.
+To start the client, navigate to the 'client' folder and run `npm start`.
+To start the server, navigate to the 'server' folder and run `node server.js`.